Where to gain funding

 Funding in the UK

 The Research Councils are the main public investors in fundamental research in the UK, with interests ranging from arts and humanities to particle physics.
-The seven Research Councils work together through Research Councils UK.
+The seven Research Councils work together through UK Research and Innovation.

 - Arts & Humanities Research Council (AHRC)

 - Biotechnology & Biological Sciences Research Council (BBSRC)

 - Engineering & Physical Sciences Research Council (EPSRC)

 Other funding opportunities in the UK